The return of an icon

-Tropfest is the world’s largest short‑film festival.
-After a six‑year hiatus, it returns to Sydney in February 2026 - bigger than ever - drawing audiences across families, creators and film fans nationwide.
+Tropfest is the world's largest short-film festival.
+After a six-year hiatus, it returned to Sydney on Sunday 22 February 2026 - bigger than ever - drawing audiences across families, creators and film fans nationwide.

 Past Tropfest winners